 - Windows Server 2016

-- Go to the security.microsoft.com portal
+- Go to Security.Microsoft.com

-- Click on Settings -> Endpoints -> Onboarding
+- Open Settings -> Endpoints -> Onboarding

-- Select Windows Server 2012R2 and 2016 (preview)
+- Select Windows Server 2012R2 and Server 2016

 Network

 Ensure connectivity requirements are configured.
 Network requirements are the same as Windows Server 2019.
 Important: There is no OMS Gateway support for the new agent.
 Follow the instructions for configuring the network connectivity.
+Download here the spreadsheet including all URLs (WW + Defender Geography)

-Installation: Msiexec /i md4ws.msi /quiet
+Msiexec /i md4ws.msi /quiet

 Passive mode